-We need your help with the cost of the ongoing litigation to restore clean money campaigns through Public Financing.
+We need your help to restore clean money campaigns through Public Financing.

 No one will be able to use public financing again until we win this fight.